theUncanny/edna/src/note-help.md

 By default notes are stored in the browser (localStorage).

-If your browser supports file system access (currently Chrome) you can store notes on disk.
+If your browser supports file system access (currently Chrome and Edge) you can store notes on disk.

 You can do one time export from localStorage to a directory on disk:
 - right click for context menu, `Notes storage / Move notes from browser to directory`
 - pick a directory on disk
 - we save notes on disk as `${name}.edna.txt` files in chosen directory and delete notes in localStorage

 You can have multiple directories with notes.
+Think of each directory with notes as a separate Workspace.

-Use context menu `Notes storage / Open notes in directory` to open notes in a different directory.
-If it's a new directory, without existing notes, we'll create default `scratch` note.
+Use context menu `Notes storage / Open notes in directory` to switch to notes in a different directory.
+If it's an empty directory, without existing notes, we'll create default `scratch` note.

-You can go back to storing in browser with context menu `Notes storage / Open notes in browser (localStorage)`.
-Note that unlike going from browser => directory, it doesn't import the notes from directory.
-If you moved notes from localStorage to directory, we deleted them from localStorage.
+You can go back to storing notes in the browser with context menu `Notes storage / Open notes in browser (localStorage)`.
+Unlike going from browser => directory, it doesn't import the notes from directory.

 ∞∞∞markdown
 # Accessing notes on multiple computers